AssetFetch/spec/spec.md

 The templates can not be used directly as datablocks under their template name.

 ### `variable_query`
-This template describes a variable query.
-The individual parameter objects contain information on how to get the right values for making the query from the user through a GUI or other means of input.
+This template describes an HTTP query whose parameters are controllable by the user.
+See [Variable and Fixed Queries](#variable-and-fixed-queries) for more details.

 | Field | Format | Required | Description |
 | --- | --- |--- | --- |